transferwise/cicada/local-dev/README.md

 # Sample Project for Docker Development Environment

 The local development environment comes with the following containers:
-* cicada_db : Postgres database to use as backend
+* db_cicada : Postgres database to use as backend
-* cicada_dev : Python 3.6.9 with Cicada compatible python virtual environment
+* cicada_dev : Python 3.8 with Cicada compatible python virtual environment

 ## How to use